Empowering children with the tools they need to become confident, lifelong learners.

 The Laughlin Children’s Center Dyslexia program is made possible through the generous support of the Peirce Family Foundation.
 Dyslexia is a lifelong condition that affects the way the brain processes information; it can result in difficulty reading, speaking, writing or spelling.

-Dyslexia services at the Laughlin Center help children suffering with Dyslexia.
+The Dyslexia services at the Laughlin Center offer specialized instruction based on the needs of children with dyslexia.
 Laughlin Children’s Center uses only certified Orton-Gillingham teachers who also have PA Department of Education teaching certificates and classroom experience.

 - Recognizing letters, matching letters to sounds, blending sounds into speech